sieke13/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: learn learn learn

 - What was your motivation? get different offers of jobs
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.") learning correctly the lenguage of programation
+(Note: the answer is not "Because it,
+- was  a homework assignment.") learning correctly the lenguage of
+- programation
 - What problem does it solve? doubts about programing
 - What did you learn? escential and basic codes